digital-work-lab/open-source-project/02-git.md

 - Form groups of three to four students
 - Work through the following pages
-- Create a "cheat sheet" summarizing the main commands and commands that **you** found usefull
+- Create a **cheat sheet** summarizing the main commands and commands that you found usefull

 <!-- **Part 3**: Remote collaboration (60 min) -->